peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 **Returns:**

-* An EDecimal object.
+* An arbitrary-precision binary floating-point number.

 ### DivideToSameExponent
-    public EDecimal DivideToSameExponent​(EDecimal divisor, ERounding rounding) Divides this object by another decimal number and returns a result with the same exponent as this object (the dividend).
+    public EFloat DivideToSameExponent​(EFloat divisor, ERounding rounding) Divides this object by another binary float and returns a result with the same exponent as this object (the dividend).

 **Parameters:**